DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

 User clicks on the post card to interact with the plugin.

 A popup window appears.
 If Mask Network has no permission to the plugin site, Mask Network will jump to a permission granting page first.
-After permissions granted, the plugin page will appear.
+After permissions got, the plugin page will reveal.

 User interacts with the plugin.